Surprising Side Effects of Giving Up Grains, Say Dietitians

 But going grain-free has become more popular in recent years, and there may be many reasons why someone gives up grains.
 For example, popular diets like the Paleo Diet and the Whole30 Diet require dieters to go grain-free.

 "When grains are given up, that practice generally arises more from a desire to ditch carbs rather than a medical need to avoid them," Taub-Dix says.

 But people with certain health conditions may need to go grain-free.

 "People with food allergies and/or intolerances or inborn metabolic errors, such as phenylketonuria or celiac disease," says Sandra J. Arevalo, MPH, RDN, CDN, registered dietitian nutritionist and national spokesperson for the Academy of Nutrition and Dietetics.

 Overall, there can be many positives and negatives related to going grain-free.
 Here are 10 side effects of not eating grains, according to dietitians.
-(If you're reading this because you're doing Whole30, don't miss The Ultimate Guide to Exactly What Foods You Can and Can't Eat on Whole30.)
+(Plus, if you're looking for a healthy meal to cook tonight, try our 22 Meals to Melt Belly Fat in 2022.)

 It may increase risk of cardiovascular disease.

 A 2016 BMJ study found that cutting out grains may increase your risk for cardiovascular disease.

 "This is due to the lack of dietary fiber that provides important nutrients that help clean antioxidants," Arevalo says.
 To learn more about what could happen when you don't get enough fiber, check out these 5 Major Side Effects Of Not Getting Enough Fiber, Says Science.